Business And Credit Concentrations

 |12 Months Ended|

-The Company generates a significant portion of its sales in the United States; however, several of its products are sold into various foreign countries, which subject the Company to the risks of doing business abroad.
+The Company generates the majority of its sales in the United States; however, several of its products are sold into various foreign countries, which subject the Company to the risks of doing business abroad.
 In addition, the Company operates in the footwear industry, which is impacted by the general economy, and its business depends on the general economic environment and levels of consumer spending.
-Changes in the marketplace may significantly affect the Company’s estimates and its performance.
-The Company performs regular evaluations concerning the ability of customers to satisfy their obligations and provides for estimated doubtful accounts.
-Domestic accounts receivable, which generally do not require collateral from customers, amounted to $228.5 million and $213.7 million before allowances for bad debts and sales returns, and chargebacks at December 31, 2019 and 2018, respectively.
-Foreign accounts receivable, which are generally collateralized by letters of credit, amounted to $440.9 million and $313.8 million before allowance for bad debts, sales returns, and chargebacks at December 31, 2019 and 2018, respectively.
-International sales amounted to $3,022.6 million, $2,514.0 million and $2,108.7 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-The Company’s credit losses charged to expense for the years ended December 31, 2019, 2018 and 2017 were $31.6 million, $8.0 million and $12.8 million, respectively.
-In addition, the Company recorded sales return expense for the years ended December 31, 2019, 2018 and 2017 were $46.1 million, $20.2 million and $5.6 million, respectively.
+Changes in the marketplace may significantly affect management’s estimates and the Company’s performance.
+Management performs regular evaluations concerning the ability of customers to satisfy their obligations and provides for estimated doubtful accounts.
+Domestic accounts receivable, which generally do not require collateral from customers, amounted to $111.8 million and $90.9 million before allowances for bad debts and sales returns, and chargebacks at December 31, 2012 and 2011, respectively.
+Foreign accounts receivable, which generally are collateralized by letters of credit, amounted to $118.8 million and $105.5 million before allowance for bad debts, sales returns, and chargebacks at December 31, 2012 and 2011, respectively.
+International net sales amounted to $496.0 million, $546.0 million and $484.7 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+The Company’s credit losses due to write-offs for the years ended December 31, 2012, 2011 and 2010 were $1.5 million, $7.0 million and $4.8 million, respectively.

 The entire disclosure for any concentrations existing at the date of the financial statements that make an entity vulnerable to a reasonably possible, near-term, severe impact.
 This disclosure informs financial statement users about the general nature of the risk associated with the concentration, and may indicate the percentage of concentration risk as of the balance sheet date.